fyrox-book/fyrox-book.github.io/src/beginning/project_manager.md

 - `Hot Reloading` - allows you to enable or disable code hot reloading.
 Code hot reloading is a handy feature for rapid prototyping.
 See [the respective chapter](./hot_reloading.md) for more info.
 - `Edit` - builds and runs the editor.
 - `Run` - builds and runs the game.
-Final builds of the game should be produced using project exported tool of the editor.
+Final builds of the game should be produced using the project exporter tool of the editor.
 See [the respective chapter](../shipping/shipping.md) for more info.
 - `Open IDE` - opens the specified IDE to edit the project's source code.
 - `Upgrade` - opens a separate tool that allows you to select a desired engine version.
 See